Blockchain Domain NFTs

 Access .eth domains from your browser

 For .eth to work, if you don’t have any browser extensions the easiest way to get it to work is to add .link at the end of the address (for “https://almonit.eth/” put “https://almonit.eth.link/”).
-This is the result of Ethereum name service partnering with Cloudflare, so if that is what you use this should work.
+This is the result of the Ethereum name service partnering with Cloudflare, so if that is what you use this should work.

 Set your browser for .crypto and .zil domains

-For .crypto and .zil it is a little more work, you need to go to “Settings menu, select Privacy and Security > Security > Advanced” section, and set Custom URL as :
+For .crypto and .zil it is a little more work, you need to go to the “Settings menu, select Privacy and Security > Security > Advanced” section, and set Custom URL as :